coderofsalvation/xrfragment/doc/RFC_XR_Fragments.md

 2. relocation/reorientation should happen locally for local URI's (`#pos=....`)

-3. navigation should not happen ''immediately'' when user is more than 2 meter away from the portal/object containing the href (to prevent accidental navigation e.g.)
+3. navigation should not happen ''immediately'' when user is more than 5 meter away from the portal/object containing the href (to prevent accidental navigation e.g.)

-4. URL navigation should always be reflected in the client (in case of javascript: see [[here](https://github.com/coderofsalvation/xrfragment/blob/dev/src/3rd/js/three/navigator.js) for an example navigator).
+4. URL navigation should always be reflected in the client URL-bar (in case of javascript: see [[here](https://github.com/coderofsalvation/xrfragment/blob/dev/src/3rd/js/three/navigator.js) for an example navigator), and only update the URL-bar after the scene (default fragment `#`) has been loaded.

-7. In XR mode, the navigator back/forward-buttons should be always visible (using a wearable e.g., see [[here](https://github.com/coderofsalvation/xrfragment/blob/dev/example/aframe/sandbox/index.html#L26-L29) for an example wearable)
+5. In immersive XR mode, the navigator back/forward-buttons should be always visible (using a wearable e.g., see [[here](https://github.com/coderofsalvation/xrfragment/blob/dev/example/aframe/sandbox/index.html#L26-L29) for an example wearable)

-8. in case of navigating to a new [[pos)ition, ''first'' navigate to the ''current position'' so that the ''back-button'' of the ''browser-history'' always refers to the previous position (see [[here](https://github.com/coderofsalvation/xrfragment/blob/main/src/3rd/js/three/xrf/href.js#L97))
+6. make sure that the ''back-button'' of the ''browser-history'' always refers to the previous position (see [[here](https://github.com/coderofsalvation/xrfragment/blob/main/src/3rd/js/three/xrf/href.js#L97))

-9. ignore previous rule in special cases, like clicking an `href` using camera-portal collision (the back-button would cause a teleport-loop)
+7. ignore previous rule in special cases, like clicking an `href` using camera-portal collision (the back-button could cause a teleport-loop if the previous position is too close)

-10. href-events should bubble upward the node-tree
+8. href-events should bubble upward the node-tree (from children to ancestors, so that ancestors can also contain an href), however only 1 href can be executed at the same time.

-11. the end-user navigator back/forward buttons should repeat a back/forward action until a `pos=...` primitive is found (the inbetween interaction URI's are only for UX research purposes)
+9. the end-user navigator back/forward buttons should repeat a back/forward action until a `pos=...` primitive is found (the stateless xrf:// href-values should not be pushed to the url-history)

 [» example implementation](https://github.com/coderofsalvation/xrfragment/blob/main/src/3rd/js/three/xrf/href.js)<br>
 [» example 3D asset](https://github.com/coderofsalvation/xrfragment/blob/main/example/assets/href.gltf#L192)<br>